davit-gh/ecommerce/README.md

 All the credits for the utilized packages and dependencies go to their respective owners.
 All I’ve done is a little remix.)

 # Donation
-If this code add value to you and you'd like to reciprocate here's bitcoin address for donations 19w9wSmtL2PaLwSsQktd6TzGKYnMerq6Fs
+If this code adds value to you and you'd like to reciprocate here's a bitcoin address for donations:)
+19w9wSmtL2PaLwSsQktd6TzGKYnMerq6Fs